PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 ## Other Databases
 There are many other NoSQL databases on the market.
-My job is not to evaluate them all, but just to get you to ask the right questions.
+My job is not to evaluate them all, but just to get you to ask the right
+questions:

-1. Is it ACID compliant?
+1. Are they ACID compliant?
 2. Do they provide a graph database?
 3. Do they support Persistent Python?
 4. Can you add arbitrary instance variables at run-time?
-4. Do they support history and undo?
+5. Do they support history and undo?

 ## About PythonLinks.info
 PythonLinks.info is the world's largest Python Directory.
 One branch